 In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures (Topic 740).
 The ASU requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as additional information on income taxes paid.
 The ASU is effective on a prospective basis for annual periods beginning after December 15, 2024.
 Early adoption is permitted.
 This ASU will result in the required additional disclosures being included in the Company's consolidated financial statements, once adopted.
 The Company plans to adopt ASU 2023-09 and related updates as of January 1, 2025.
-The Company will assess the impact of adoption of this standard on its consolidated financial statements.
+The Company is in the process of assessing the impact of adoption of this standard on its consolidated financial statements.